gcazaciuc/state-query/README.md

 1. The component will not be rendered until the required data is available
 2. The queries should be **reactive** - when new data is added/deleted/updated in users table the component that uses it should update
 3. The decorator can inject info about the loading state of the data(eg whether done or not) so the UI can update and show a spinner

+## How can we improve this API ?
+What's the ideal solution for state management in your view ?

+Please file an issue and let me know your ideas!